canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 ---
 layout: post
-title: How to create fakes with Moq?
-And what I don't like about it?
+title: How to create fakes with Moq.
+And what I don't like about it
 tags: tutorial csharp showdev
 ---

 A recurring task when writing unit tests is creating fake implementations of collaborators.
 If you're writing an unit test for an order delivery system, you don't want to use a real payment gateway.
 You don't want to charge a credit card every time you run your tests.
 This is how we can create fakes using Moq.

 **Fakes are testable replacements for real dependencies and external systems.
 They're often called test doubles too.** Fakes return a fixed value or throw an exception to test the logic around the real dependency they replace.
-You can either create fakes by hand or use a mocking library.
+You can either create fakes by hand or use a mocking library like Moq.

 ### Roll your fakes

 You can create your own fakes or doubles by hand. _Yes, doubles like the body doubles in movies_.

 If you apply the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle ), _the D of SOLID_, your dependencies are well abstracted using interfaces.
+Each service should receive its collaborators instead of build them.

 To create a fake, create a class that inherits from an interface.
 Then, on Visual Studio, from "Quick Refactorings" menu, choose "Implement interface" option. _Et voilà!_ you have your own fake.

 But, if you need to create lots of fake collaborators, a mocking library can make things easier.
 Mocking libraries are an alternative to roll your own fakes.
 They offer a friendly API to create fakes for an interface or a class. _Let's see Moq, one of them!_